phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 The drawback of cooperative multitasking is that an uncooperative task can potentially run for an unlimited amount of time.
 Thus, a malicious or buggy task can prevent other tasks from running and slow down or even block the whole system.
 For this reason, cooperative multitasking should only be used when all tasks are known to cooperate.
 As a counterexample, it's not a good idea to make the operating system rely on the cooperation of arbitrary userlevel programs.

 However, the strong performance and memory benefits of cooperative multitasking make it a good approach for usage _within_ a program, especially in combination with asynchronous operations.
-Since an operating system kernel is a performance-critical program that interacts with asynchronous hardware, cooperative multitasking seems like a good approach for concurrency in our kernel.
+Since an operating system kernel is a performance-critical program that interacts with asynchronous hardware, cooperative multitasking seems like a good approach for implementing concurrency.

 ## Async/Await in Rust